Community College of Philadelphia

 - Community College of Philadelphia is an open-admission, associate's degree-granting institution which provides access to higher education for all who may benefit.
 Its programs of study in the liberal arts and sciences, career technologies, and basic academic skills provide a coherent foundation for college transfer, employment, and lifelong learning.
 The College serves Philadelphia by preparing its students to be informed and concerned citizens, active participants in the cultural life of the city, and enabled to meet the changing needs of business, industry and the professions.
 To help address broad economic, cultural and political concerns in the city and beyond, the College draws together students from a wide range of ages and backgrounds and seeks to provide the programs and support they need to achieve their goals.

-- The teacher population of 607 teachers has declined by 23% over five years.
+- The teacher population of 607 teachers has stayed relatively flat over five years.

 |Community College of Philadelphia||(PA) Community College Avg.|